 Assam, located in India's remote north east, is the largest tea producing region in the country.
 Mostly grown in the Brahmaputra Valley, malty Assamese tea is brightly colored.
 Jorhat, in the central part of the valley, is often referred to as the "Tea Capital of the World".

 - Where to Go: Stay at Banyan Grove on Gatoonga Tea Estate, near Jorhat.
 Built more than 100 years ago, it has colonial style and seven guest rooms.
 You'll be able to get a feel for what it's like to live on a tea estate, as well as visit the factory and see how tea is made.
+Thengal Manor heritage hotel is another option in Jorhat.
 Alternatively, Wild Mahseer offers newly refurbished historic tea planter bungalows on the banks of the Brahmaputra River amidst Addabarie Tea Estate, near Tezpur in Assam.

-- Take a Tour: The Greener Pastures offers a five night Aromas of Tea tour, to Dibrugarh and Jorhat.
+- Take a Tour: The Greener Pastures offers tea tours to Assam.

 As you enter Munnar, a popular hill station in Kerala, you'll be greeted by miles upon miles of lush tea plantations.
 Once owned by Tata, the largest tea manufacturing company in India, they've now been sold to employees.

 - Where to Go: Head to India's first Tea Museum at Nallathanni Estate to take a fascinating look at the history of tea production in Munnar.
 It's open daily, except Mondays, from 10 a.m. to 5 p.m.
 The cost is 125 rupees for adults.
-Visit Kolukkumalai Estate Tea Factory, at what is perhaps the highest tea estate in the world.
-Accommodations are also available for those who want to spend a longer time there.
 Stay at The Tea Harvester, a peaceful new boutique resort surrounded by tea plantations.
 Tea estate tours are offered.
 Dream Catcher Plantation Resort (with four stunning tree houses nestled into the tea plantations) and Gruenberg Tea Plantation Haus are also recommended.